thmchn/mr-bones-tarot-card-readings/README.md

 - Install dependencies with the command `npm install`
 - Start the application with the command `npm start`
 - Open a web browser and go to `http://localhost:8080`

+Mr Bones' Tarot Card Readings is developed for the resolution 1920x1080, running maximized.
+Press F11 to maximize your browser window.